andrewbaxter/spaghettinuum/readme.md

 to publish using a card.

-If you're publishing to a server which requires authorization, you can set environment variable `SPAGH_PUBLISHER_TOKEN` which will be sent as a bearer token with the publishing requests.

 ## Publishing DNS

 DNS is normal published data with DNS-bridge specific keys, with a specific value JSON format understood by the DNS bridge service.

 You can use `spagh-cli generate-dns-data` to generate data for use with `spagh-cli publish` or `spagh-cli publish-dns` to publish records directly to a dynamic publisher.

-If you want to modify the data, the recognized DNS keys are listed in <src/data/standard.rs>.
+If you want to modify the data, the recognized DNS keys are listed in [tree/master/src/data/standard.rs](tree/master/src/data/standard.rs).

 ## Publishing a website